Hu9o73/ESILV_Smart_Assistant_LLM_and_GenAI/README.md

 - Node.js 20+ and npm (for the frontend dev server).
 - Python 3.11+ (or Docker) for the FastAPI service.
-- Access keys for OpenAI, Langfuse, Supabase, Tavily and IBM watsonx (see `.env` section).
+- Access keys for OpenAI, Langfuse, Supabase and Tavily (see `.env` section).

 ---